+To write clear and interesting content that informs and inspires others.
 To craft palpable worlds and characters that will enthrall readers and stir in them a desire to explore their own creative endeavors.

-WRITING: CREATIVE, BLOGGING, SEO, EDITORIAL I excel at writing for various media; from online travel blogs and editorial pieces to curriculum, books and scripts, I strive to craft interesting pieces that will inspire, inform and captivate an audience.
+WRITING: CREATIVE, BLOGGING, SEO, EDITORIAL I excel at writing for various media; from travel blogs and editorial pieces to curriculum, books and scripts, I strive to craft interesting pieces that will inspire, inform and captivate an audience.
 Along with sharp writing/editing skills and a quick imagination, I am reliable and organized, meet strict deadlines, and maintain a high level of excellency with all material I am given.

 EDITING, FEEDBACK I have experience reading, critiquing and editing articles, manuscripts, and personal essays for both classmates, peers and clients.
 Having received generous amounts of feedback on my own manuscript and personal essays, I know what makes for helpful criticism and what doesn’t.
 This includes everything from grammar and sentence structure to that beginning “hook,” convincing character development, and strong scene/chapter transitions.